 Managing Cancer and Work

-We help both employees and employers to manage cancer and work.
-We advise employers on how to successfully manage cancer in the workplace, and we advise individuals affected by cancer on returning to work, remaining in work or finding employmentÂ at any stage during or after cancer treatment.
+We also coach and guide individuals affected by cancer (including carers) on managing work, returning to work, remaining in work or finding employment at any stage during or after cancer treatment, including those living with advanced, secondary or terminal cancer